irods/irods_library_examples/README.md

             // Do something with the collection entry.
         }

-        // To recursively iterate over a collection and all of it's children, use a
+        // To recursively iterate over a collection and all of its children, use a
         // recursive iterator.
         for (auto&& e : fs::client::recursive_collection_iterator{conn, "/path/to/collection"}) {
             // Do something with the collection entry.